Skip to main content

 6 mentions Positive Neutral Negative

 The music in the game features original and remixed tracks from Duke 3D, including contributions from voice actor John St. John, which adds a nostalgic touch.
-However, some players feel that the overall sound design is basic and lacks variety, leading to a somewhat repetitive experience during extended play sessions.
+However, some players feel that the overall sound design is basic and lacks variety, leading to a somewhat underwhelming auditory experience during extended play sessions.

 • “Keycards, power-ups, and even original and remixed music from Duke 3D (specifically Hollywood Holocaust).
 Even better, John St. John recorded new voice lines for this; his voice is featured in a multitude of the other original tables, such as a soldier in Darkside or the professor in Mutation as well.”